Publishing to S3

 2. Make it public via a custom subdomain

-R2 doesn't expose a public *.r2.cloudflarestorage.com URL — that endpoint is API-only and requires signed requests.
+R2 does not expose a public *.r2.cloudflarestorage.com URL — that endpoint is API-only and requires signed requests.
 Public access requires a custom subdomain under a Cloudflare-managed zone:

 Bucket → Settings → Public access → Custom Domains → Connect Domain → enter e.g. repositories-test.omnipackage.org.
 Cloudflare provisions DNS and TLS automatically.

-The r2.dev subdomain is rate-limited and meant for development; don't use it for a real repo.
+The r2.dev subdomain is rate-limited and meant for development; do not use it for a real repo.

 3. Create R2 API credentials